x-cellent/kubernetes-cluster-demo/README.md

 - Ansible
 - AWS account
 - docker
+- A dns domain

 ### Deployment
 - Clone kubespray open source project
 ```
 git clone https://github.com/x-cellent/kubernetes-cluster-demo

 ```
+- Create a domain for your cluster, otherwise you can use a gossip based domain

 - change infrastructure details for kops scripts.
 ```
 cat group_vars/all.yml